Help us to keep the Ngaio Marsh House open. We have lost most of our fundraising opportunities due to COVID-19. Your support is appreciated.

 Canterbury

-Dame Ngaio Marsh is New Zealand's own Queen of Crime Fiction.
+Dame Ngaio Marsh is New Zealand's own Queen of Crime fiction.
 She was an internationally acclaimed author, theatre director and artist.
 Ngaio Marsh wrote most of her books in her house in Christchurch, where she lived for 72 years.

 Ngaio Marsh House and Heritage Trust Inc was established in 1992 to preserve and maintain Marton Cottage, the home of the late Dame Ngaio Marsh.